hollydarter/Data-Science-Math/numpy notes.md

-Sure, I can show you how to create a random matrix in NumPy and plot it using `plt.imshow` from Matplotlib.
+How to create a random matrix in NumPy and plot it using `plt.imshow` from Matplotlib.
 Here's an example:

 ```python
 import numpy as np